 In this chapter, we discuss some key issues concerning the electricity sector in Kerala.
-Though the term "energy" encompasses other sources as well, the key issues in the short to medium term are related to electricity generation, distribution, and consumption.
+Though the term "energy" encompasses other sources as well, the key issues in the short to medium term relate to electricity generation, distribution, and consumption.

 Power production, in its earlier avatar, was mainly a question of technological feasibility, natural resource endowments, and the magnitude of demand.
 However, in the last few decades, power production has also become contentious from the viewpoint of environmental concerns.
-As a result, to some sections of public opinion, a narrow interpretation of environmental sustainability, most appropriately described as "do-nothing" environmentalism, overrides all other considerations of the earlier era.
+As a result, to some sections of public opinion, a narrow interpretation of environmental sustainability, most appropriately described as "do-nothing" environmentalism, over-rides all other considerations of the earlier era.
 This interpretation in its original form was characterised primarily by opposition to all kinds of dam construction, for whatever purpose, including power and irrigation.
 But increasing global concern over climate change has, contradictorily enough, reinforced the importance of hydel power as a non-fossil fuel source of power, while the opposition to power generation is now focused on opposition to coal-based generation.

-There has also been a steady stream of opposition to nuclear power, to the extent that in some developed countries, there is increased fossil fuel dependence.
+There has also been a steady stream of opposition to nuclear power, to the extent that in some developed countries, there is increased fossil fuel dependence even though nuclear power is also a non-fossil fuel source of power.
 Navigating this thicket of opposition has become a significant decelerating factor in India's expansion of power generation, though the long-term sluggishness of industrial demand, the lack of capital, and the inadequacy of other infrastructure have also been important constraints.